How to Sue an Uninsured Driver in 2025 (Take These 4 Steps)

 What happens if you get in an accident without insurance in Michigan?

 Michigan law requires drivers to carry auto insurance.
-Uninsured motorists face up to a $500 and/or jail for a year.
+Uninsured motorists face up to a $500 fine and/or a year in jail.
+You may also be sent to small claims court for a car accident with no insurance.

 Read More: Michigan Auto Insurance